openobserve/openobserve-docs/docs/storage.md

 ## MinIO

-OpenObserve can use MinIO for storing stream data , following environment variables needs to be setup:
+OpenObserve can use MinIO for storing stream data, following environment variables needs to be setup:

 | Environment Variable        | Value    | Description                                     |
 | --------------------------- | -------- | ----------------------------------------------- |